sasho2k/discord-word-of-the-day/README.md

 <img src="https://media2.giphy.com/media/S8ToH7Zt8gZ4u2iClh/giphy.gif?cid=790b7611c6abe40f441eaae2e8ecde692aefbe4a433ecb0e&rid=giphy.gif&ct=g" width="400" height="400">

 Getting the bot running is fairly simple.
 It just requires you to have python and the discord.py library downloaded to your environment.
-From there, you can clone/download the repository and get your own version working!.
+From there, you can clone/download the repository and get your own version working!

 > To be able to fill in the required JSON to your needs and to launch the bot, you need a token, a Discord channel id *(or even multiple if you want!)* to send our word to, and a desired time to send your word of the day. *You probably would also want to look at the [settings json](#settings-json) section of the readME.*
 >